Q: Is it illegal for our employer or chapter to ask us about our vaccinated status?

-Shortly after CLASSES was distributed, AB 86 was passed, providing school communities an opportunity to return safely with funding designated reopening, learning loss mitigation and paraprofessional hiring.
+AB 86 was passed, providing school communities an opportunity to return safely with funding designated reopening, learning loss mitigation and paraprofessional hiring.

 CSEA has also created a public awareness campaign to help school officials, lawmakers and the community understand that classified employees are essential workers.
 Members are encouraged to share CSEA’s video, “We are Essential,” and use CSEA’s Essential Worker badges and graphics.

 CSEA pushed for a number of Classified priorities in the pending State Budget currently being negotiated.
 CSEA is hopeful many of these priorities will be achieved.